0 Helpful / 2 Not

 Nice water course, could be improved

-It's also a nice, challening course.
++ It's also a nice, challenging course.
 There are some holes with decent distance.
 I loved the two water-carry holes, 5 and 18.
 I'm a big fan of water courses and this one doesn't disappoint.
+Good hole design, in general.
+And if you're looking for memorable holes, Lake Wilson delivers.

 If you're near Wilson, definitely give this one a shot.
 It's a beautiful course, challenging, with opportunities to bomb, and water carries, which are always fun in my book.